sidhesh-d/solana-nft-project/README.md

 REACT_APP_SOLANA_RPC_HOST=
 ```

-### At this point you should be able to interact with your candy machine from frontend.
+### At this point you should be able to interact with your candy machine from the frontend.